To see exactly what your apps are doing with your data, ask for an OpenAudit.

 Apps have a responsibility to protect the privacy of user data, and to secure it against external and internal threats.
 But apps often just make up whatever privacy claims sounds good, and place it in their marketing materials, Privacy Policy, and Apple’s self-reported Privacy Nutrition Facts.
 This leads to data hacks, leaks, and even theft.

 OpenAudit is a standardized way of proving these claims, instead of just asserting them.
 Here is a simple tutorial on how it works.
 A claim must have references (either specific lines of code, or relevant documentation).
 Auditors then perform verifications on each reference to ensure they adequately support the claim.
-More relevant to Lockdown Privacy users, we also conducted an OpenAudit of Lockdown Privacy in April 2021.
+More relevant to Lockdown Privacy users, we also conducted an OpenAudit in April 2021.
 Here’s a snippet:

 Screenshot of a the same text document, but now there is a popover that has 3 citations/proof entries right beneath the text that was previously pointed to.
 The first proof is a Github code snippet with actual source code, second is the wikipedia entry on Advanced Encryption Standard, and third is another code snippet from Github.
 Under each entry are two "VERIFIED" labels with the usernames of the security auditors who verified each entry.

 In this example, the reader clicked the claim that “user data […] is protected by modern encryption”, which shows a popup with the proof of that claim: three references that support it, and two auditor verifications per reference.
 OpenAudit is designed to show everyday users which claims have been independently verified, while allowing technical users to quickly dig into the details.
-Lockdown Privacy’s OpenAudit has a total of 582 references and 1164 verifications, all publicly viewable at https://openaudit.com/lockdownprivacy.
+Lockdown Privacy’s OpenAudit has a total of 582 references and 1164 verifications, all publicly viewable at https://openaudit.com.

 Today, users are forced to blindly trust that their apps (even privacy apps) won’t steal or leak their data.
 But how can you tell which apps actually respect your privacy, and which apps are just using slick marketing and making false promises?
 In an App Store plagued with fraudulent, scammy, and negligent apps, OpenAudit lets honest apps stand out by earning user trust through independently verified proof.